berkeman/berkeman.github.io/_pages/010_about.md

 The Accelerator was developed by the Swedish AI company Expertmaker.
-The first project using the Accelerator was run in 2012, and since then it has been the core tool in a number of studies and live production recommendation systems.
+The first project using the Accelerator was run in 2012, and since then it has been the core tool in a number of studies and live production recommender systems.
 In 2016, Expertmaker was acquired by eBay.